- Assess Your Current Career Satisfaction

 Changing a job is never easy, especially if you are over 40.
 However, this does not mean you should stop trying to find a better-paying job or one that is more satisfying.

 By following the steps outlined above, you can manage to land a job you really want.
-In addition, our advice will help you avoid some common mistakes that might get in your way of professional success.
+In addition, our advice will help you avoid some common mistakes that might get in the way of professional success.

 As a rule of thumb, keep in mind that the key to success is to always be yourself and deliver outstanding results.
 After all, if you are passionate about what you do and love your job, it will not be hard to find a great employer who will see your value and reward you for it.